GetStream/avatarview-android/README.md

 Basically, you can draw your placeholder drawable by setting the `placeholder` property on the `AvatarView`.
 However, you can provide your own bitmap loader by overriding the `loadAvatarPlaceholderBitmap` method like the example below:

-> Note: The `loadAvatarPlaceholderBitmap` will be executed if the previous image request failed.
+> **Note**: The `loadAvatarPlaceholderBitmap` will be executed if the previous image request failed.
 And the `loadAvatarPlaceholderBitmapBlocking` method takes precedence over this one if both are implemented.

 ```kotlin
 AvatarCoil.setAvatarBitmapFactory(